limine-bootloader/limine/README.md

 ```

 Then make sure the device/image contains at least 1 partition formatted in
-a supported filesystem containing a `qloader2.cfg` file and the kernel/modules one
+a supported filesystem containing a `/qloader2.cfg` or `/boot/qloader2.cfg` file
-wants to load.
+and the kernel/modules one wants to load.

 An example `qloader2.cfg` file can be found in `test/qloader2.cfg`.